 According to the WTO website:

-The point is not to pass judgement.
+The point is not to pass judgment.
 The priority is to settle disputes.

 The U.S. may claim unfair treatment at the WTO.
-But without the WTO, the U.S. has no multilateral mechanism to hold China accountable for major trade issues like IP theft, unfair subsidies or cybersecurity breeches.
+But without the WTO, the U.S. has no multilateral mechanism to hold China accountable for major trade issues like IP theft, unfair subsidies, or cybersecurity breaches.